partrita/DataAnalysis-w-AI-course/week06/assets/get-ai-api-key.md

 1. On the left side navigation menu under **Projects** click **Billing**.
 2. Then, **Add payment details** and enter your credit card information.
-3. Here you can also add credit, the minimum amount you can add is \$5 which is more than enough for our class.
+3. Here you can also add credits needed for running the API.
+The minimum amount you can add is \$5 which is more than enough for our class.

 ### 4. Generate and Store Your API Key